-There is a high level of risk in the Leveraged ETFs as it not only multiplies the profit but also multiplies the progress of the regular index which can result in the multiplication of loss if the prices move in the opposite direction against the fund’s strategy.
-Suppose, the tracking ratio is 3:1 for a leveraged ETF and the price movements are adverse against the initial expectations.
-In such a case, instead of magnifying the returns by 3 times, the ETF will create equivalent losses.
+There is a high level of risk in the Leveraged ETFs as it not only multiplies the profit but also multiplies the progress of the regular index, which can result in the multiplication of loss if the prices move in the opposite direction against the fund’s strategy.
+Suppose the tracking ratio is 3:1 for a leveraged ETF, and the price movements are adverse against the initial expectations.
+In such a case, the ETF will create equivalent losses instead of magnifying the returns by 3 times.
 As a result, investors can bear an exceptionally high loss in Leveraged ETFs.
-Thus, such ETF is suitable for investors having a lot of funds with them and are not afraid of the fluctuations in the investment market.
+Thus, such ETFs are suitable for investors with a lot of funds and are not afraid of fluctuations in the investment market.

 Importance of Leveraged ETF

 It is deemed important due to the following reasons:

 - The main importance is that it gives the investor the potential to magnify the investment returns and earn a high-profit level.

 - It is profitable for the investors even when the market is declining, as they can profit by using inversely leveraged ETFs.

 - The leveraged ETF can be purchased easily, so even a newbie can purchase it, as there are managers to manage it efficiently.

 - The opportunity to liquidate the investment is available for the investors.

 - The returns generated are higher in the case of a leveraged ETF than in a regular ETF.

 - Huge opportunity for returns: ETF gives investors a huge opportunity to earn as their investments can be multiplied here only if they are ready to take risks.